iHRIS/iHRIS/docs/faq/faq.md

 ## Can I customize the appearance of visualizations on the iHRIS Dashboard?

-Yes, users can customize the appearance of visualizations based on their preferences, including style elements and specific style branding.
+Yes, users can customize the appearance of visualizations based on their preferences, including style elements and any specific style branding.

 ## How is iHRIS designed to work with other systems?